ShieldsJohn/drf_api/README.md

 ## Testing

 Testing was carried out during the development of this API.
-As the API is built for the Cat Snaps application, I have manually tested the functionality of the API, through front-end user test cases, which can be found [here](https://github.com/users/ShieldsJohn/projects/6) *REPLACE LINK*
+As the API is built for the Cat Snaps application, I have manually tested the functionality of the API, through front-end user test cases, which can be found [here](https://github.com/ShieldsJohn/cat-snaps/blob/main/README.md).

 ### Code Validation